Peterborough (constituency): Boundaries and boundary changes

+Historic

 Prior to 1918

 The earliest known members representing Peterborough were in 1547, shortly after it had gained city status, when Peterborough Cathedral became the seat of the new diocese of Peterborough in 1541.
 The cathedral had been Peterborough Abbey until the dissolution of the monasteries abolished it in 1539.
 The new city was not an ancient borough, nor a municipal borough until 1876; no charter survives granting the status of city or the right to Parliamentary representation or delimiting its boundary for electoral purposes.